Open archaeology, open source?

 10 dainst/idai-field Standalone software Data management 21407

 Figure 9: Repository centrality by age (left) and length (right).
 Centrality is measured by node betweenness weighted by number of contributions.
+Blue line indicates a generalized linear regression, with confidence envelope shaded in grey.

 The repositories most central to the network as a whole (Table 7) include three lists and directories, including open-archaeo itself.
 Three relate to making large data repositories accessible for analysis, and one is a very well-supported field recording application.
 Community input is therefore centred on infrastructural projects, including those which index and publicize available tools and resources.
 Moreover, three relate to radiocarbon data modelling and two relate to palaeoenvironment reconstruction, which reflects the fact that these have long been prominent foci of statistical software development in archaeology.